blopker/alic/README.md

 [![Product Name Screen Shot][product-screenshot]](alic-sc.min.png)

-Alic is a simple image compressor for MacOS.
+Alic is a image compressor for MacOS.
 It has simple drag and drop interface that allows you to lossy compress images.
 It's a great tool for quickly compressing images for the web.

 Why compress images?